Deadline: March 1, 2021

 - In the awards section of the online abstract submission process select AADR Hatton Competition.
 You will be prompted to answer eligibility requirement questions.

 - The AADR Edward H. Hatton Awards Committee will select the best 27 abstracts via a blind review of those who applied for the Competition and notify these individuals.
 All other abstracts will be subject to the AADR’s normal review process and, if accepted, will be placed in the appropriate session for the annual meeting.

-- The 27 competitors selected will submit an extended abstract —up to but not exceeding the 6 page limit by January, 2020, which will be reviewed by the AADR Edward H. Hatton Awards Committee and which will be judged as part of the competition.
+- The 27 competitors selected will submit an extended abstract —up to but not exceeding the 6 page limit which will be reviewed by the AADR Edward H. Hatton Awards Committee and which will be judged as part of the competition.
 This is intended to provide greater depth and perspective for the study than may be possible in an abstract.
 The extended abstracts are to be submitted online and instructions will be given.

 - The extended abstract should be organized under the following headings: Introduction, Materials and Methods, Results, Discussion, References, and Figures/Tables (if necessary).
 References should be listed alphabetically.
 References and their citations should follow the style of the Journal of Dental Research.

 - Please note that references, footnotes, and diagrams are included in the 6 page limit.
 Failure to meet this requirement will result in the return of the extended abstract to the competitor for revision.

 Candidates will present their research in an oral presenation

 format for the Competition, but will also present a poster